Skip to main content

 4. Tenant checks in Camunda 7 can be disabled to perform admin/maintenance operations.
 This can't be done in Camunda 8, but an admin user can be authorized to all tenants, which would result in the same thing.

 5. If a user tries to trigger a command on a resource mapped to multiple tenants in Camunda 7, an exception is thrown, and the tenantId must be explicitly provided.
 However, the Camunda 7 engine will try to infer the correct tenantId as much as possible.
 Users in Camunda 7 that are authorized for multiple tenants may perform a lot more operations without providing a tenantId.
-This inference in the Zeebe broker doesn't happen in Camunda 8, and Zeebe asks users to provide the tenantId explicitly.
+This inference in the Zeebe Broker doesn't happen in Camunda 8, and Zeebe asks users to provide the tenantId explicitly.

 Process solutions using Spring Boot